lironmiz/connect-the-dots/README.md

   + Gallery to display all games
   + Option to sort the games by category int the gallery
   + Support for all image file types
+  + Option to uplode image from API that give you cute pictures of dogs!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>